d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   code.
-If instead `sweeprolog-swipl-sources' is set to `t' (the default), `sweep' will try to locate a local checkout of the SWI-Prolog sources automatically among known project root directories provided by Emacs’ built-in `project-known-project-roots' from `project.el' (see [Projects in the Emacs manual] for more information about `project.el' projects).
+If instead `sweeprolog-swipl-sources' is set to `t' (the default), `sweep' will try to locate a local checkout of the SWI-Prolog sources automatically among known project root directories provided by Emacs’s built-in `project-known-project-roots' from `project.el' (see [Projects in the Emacs manual] for more information about `project.el' projects).
 Lastly, setting `sweeprolog-swipl-sources' to `nil' disables searching for definitions